 The sixth list that must be included in the Statutory Register is required under the Small Business Enterprise and Employment Act 2015.

 Under this legislation a company is also required to keep a list of ‘persons with significant control’.
-That means a list of all shareholders that own, or control, 25% or more of the shares in the company.
+That means a list of all shareholders that own, or control, more than 25% of the shares in the company.

 Where Do You Keep These Company Records?